KyrgyzstanOfficial Name: Kyrgyz Republic

 Travel & Transportation

-The road between Almaty, Kazakhstan, and Bishkek, Kyrgyz Republic, is especially unsafe at night or during poor weather.
-Travel on this route after dark by U.S. Embassy personnel is restricted.
+- The road between Almaty, Kazakhstan, and Bishkek, Kyrgyz Republic, is especially unsafe at night or during poor weather.
+Travel on this route after dark is restricted for U.S. Embassy personnel.